UCaNLabUMB/Testbed_Controller/Documentation/Setup_RPi_Node.md

 ![](/Documentation/Images/RPi_SDcard_Copied.png)

 **NOTE** Post-Clone Steps:

-- When cloning an entire system, the new device becomes a carbon copy of the old one.
-To prevent network and security conflicts on your local network, it is highly recommended to regenerate SSH Keys.
-Run `sudo rm /etc/ssh/ssh_host_*`, then reboot to securely generate new, unique encryption keys.
-Update eth0 IP Address (i.e., follow RPI Node Configuration) for the correct network address of the specific node of interest.
+When cloning an entire system, the new device becomes a carbon copy of the old one.
+To prevent network and security conflicts on your local network, it is highly recommended to.

+* Regenerate SSH Keys (i.e., follow [/Documentation/Con](https://github.com/UCaNLabUMB/Testbed_Controller/blob/main/Documentation/Config_Control_Net.md)) and run `sudo rm /etc/ssh/ssh_host_*`,
+* Reboot to securely generate new, unique encryption keys.
+* Update eth0 IP Address (i.e., follow RPI Node Configuration) for the correct network address of the specific node of interest.

 ## Previous Chapter
 [Setting Up the TC](https://github.com/UCaNLabUMB/Testbed_Controller/blob/main/Documentation/Setup_TC.md)